vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 WHO SPEAK OF SIX.

-In the words Nārāyaṇa and in om, the relationship between _Iśvara_ and the _jīva_ is revealed as that between the soul and the body.
-Having taken this relationship as the foundation or basis of the Viśiṣṭādvaita system, some investigated the five truths that should be known to everyone who desires _mokṣa_ .
+In the words Nārāyaṇa and in om, the relationship between Iśvara and the jīva is revealed as that between the soul and the body.
+Having taken this relationship as the foundation or basis of the Viśiṣṭādvaita system, some investigated the five truths that should be known to everyone who desires mokṣa .
 Others took this relationship also as one of the things to be known and hence spoke of the six things to be known.
-If it be asked what the five things are that should be understood by the seeker after _mokṣa_  along with the relationship itself, the answer is as follows: "The nature[^f54] of "the end to be attained ” vis. _Brahman_, the nature of the individual self who is the seeker of the attainment, the means of attainment (_upāya_), the fruit resulting from it and so also the hindrances to the attainment of _Brahman_ - all the Vedas with their (elucidatory) itihāsās and purānās speak of these five,"
+If it be asked what the five things are that should be understood by the seeker after mokṣa  along with the relationship itself, the answer is as follows: "The nature[^f54] of "the end to be attained ” vis.
+Brahman, the nature of the individual self who is the seeker of the attainment, the means of attainment (upāya), the fruit resulting from it and so also the hindrances to the attainment of Brahman - all the Vedas with their (elucidatory) itihāsās and purānās speak of these five,"

 [^f54]: Harita samhita

-_BRAHMAN_, THE END TO BE ATTAINED:
+BRAHMAN, THE END TO BE ATTAINED:

 ITS SVARUPA:

-Among these, the essential nature of _Brahman_, which is the object of attainment, is revealed in the first letter a in om and in the word 'Nārāyaṇa ' in Tiru_mantra_ and in the words Nārāyaṇa with the adjectives '_Śrīman_' occurring in _Dvayam_ and in the words 'me' and 'I' occurring in the _Carama_ _śloka_ .
+Among these, the essential nature of Brahman, which is the object of attainment, is revealed in the first letter a in om and in the word 'Nārāyaṇa ' in Tirumantra and in the words Nārāyaṇa with the adjectives 'Śrīman' occurring in Dvayam and in the words 'me' and 'I' occurring in the Carama śloka .
 It is in this way that they should be considered.
-While doing so, one should think of His essential nature (_svarūpa_) as infinite _jñāna_ and infinite bliss ever inseparable from His consort, Lakṣmī , who, in every form and in all situations, participates in all His actions.
+While doing so, one should think of His essential nature (svarūpa) as infinite jñāna and infinite bliss ever inseparable from His consort, Lakṣmī , who, in every form and in all situations, participates in all His actions.
 For there are many authoritative passages in support of this prescribed contemplation -

-“The Lord of the [^f55] Universe is ever with Lakṣmī  in Vaikuṇṭha, the world beyond” (Here the reference is to the Supreme Lord (_Para_) in Vaikuṇṭha.)
+“The Lord of the [^f55] Universe is ever with Lakṣmī  in Vaikuṇṭha, the world beyond” (Here the reference is to the Supreme Lord (Para) in Vaikuṇṭha.)

 [^f55]: Lingapurāṇa

 “This [^f56] Nārāyaṇa  is always with Śrī-- Nārāyaṇa  whose abode is the ocean of milk.
-He has now come to the city of Madhura leaving His bed (Adi_śeṣa_)" (The reference is here to the Vyūha) “Thou[^f57] art the God Nārāyaṇa , the spouse of Śrī and hast the Chakra is Thy weapon and Thou art omnipresent".
-(The reference is to the _Vibhava_ or _avatāra_.)
+He has now come to the city of Madhura leaving His bed (Adiśeṣa)" (The reference is here to the Vyūha) “Thou[^f57] art the God Nārāyaṇa , the spouse of Śrī and hast the Chakra is Thy weapon and Thou art omnipresent".
+(The reference is to the Vibhava or avatāra.)

 [^f56]: Harivamsa: 113-62

 [^f57]: Rāmāyaṇa: Yuddhakāṇḍa 120-13,

-“ _Bhagavān_ has the [^f58] mole, ŚrīVatsa, on His chest and Śrī is with Him eternally."
+“ Bhagavān has the [^f58] mole, ŚrīVatsa, on His chest and Śrī is with Him eternally."
 "Lakṣmī  is [^f59] ever inseparable from Viṣṇu ."
 "He (Lakṣmaṇa) [^f60] said as follows to Rāma in the presence of Sītā".
 (Here Śrī is indicated as purushakāra).
 "The renowned [^f61] Lakṣmaṇa spoke thus to Sītā and to Rāma who had the great vow (of protecting His suppliants)".
-(Here Śrī is indicated in the state of Her being the _upāya_).
+(Here Śrī is indicated in the state of Her being the upāya).
 “This Sītā[^f62] is capable of protecting this host of Rākṣasis from (the anger of) Raghava."
-(Here and in the next passage, Śrī is indicated as the _upāya_) "I will be [^f63] your protector" ( Sītā's words to the Rākṣasis ).
-"You will [^f64] enjoy yourself on the slopes of the hills with Sītā and, whether you are asleep or awake, I will render service to you" (says Lakṣmaṇa): (Here is the prayer for the fruit, namely, _kaiṅkarya_ ).
-"He is [^f65] seated on the serpent Ananta ( _Śeṣa_), along with her (_Lakṣmī_)”; “When [^f66] shall I become their eternal
+(Here and in the next passage, Śrī is indicated as the upāya) "I will be [^f63] your protector" ( Sītā's words to the Rākṣasis ).
+"You will [^f64] enjoy yourself on the slopes of the hills with Sītā and, whether you are asleep or awake, I will render service to you" (says Lakṣmaṇa): (Here is the prayer for the fruit, namely, kaiṅkarya ).
+"He is [^f65] seated on the serpent Ananta ( Śeṣa), along with her (Lakṣmī)”; “When [^f66] shall I become their eternal

 [^f58]: Rāmāyaṇa : Yuddha kāṇḍa 114-15